FZambia/centrifuge/docs/content/admin_api.rst

 Java
 ~~~~

-There is an implementation of Centrifuge API client written by `https://github.com/mcoetzee <https://github.com/mcoetzee>`_.
+There is an implementation of Centrifuge API client written by `Markus Coetzee <https://github.com/mcoetzee>`_.
 The source code is available `here <https://github.com/mcoetzee/centrifuge-publisher>`_